JonahBraun/jspm-perf-test/readme.md

-A simple jspm + React repository to test performance of loading many JS files.
+A simple jspm + Babel + React repository to test performance of loading many JS files.

-I'm using [Wago](https://github.com/JonahBraun/wago) to serve files over HTTP and HTTP2 and measuring from [PerformanceTiming.fetchStart](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceTiming).
+I'm using  to serve files over HTTP and HTTP2 and measuring from [PerformanceTiming.fetchStart](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceTiming).

-Wago command (run from repository root): `wago -dir public -http :8420 -h2 :8421`
+[Wago](https://github.com/JonahBraun/wago) was used for testing as it implements the standard Go HTTP and HTTP2 libraries.

 In Chrome on MacOSX, the following numbers were obtained by performing a hard refresh (cmd-shift-r) many times in a row and reporting the typical range.